HaoWuSprintMilestone/NorthernArc_Rebuild/doc/Implementation.md

 1. Filter main data DataFrame and version DataFrame by the variable name.
 2. Use group_id in version DataFrame and original data in main data DataFrame to calculate the statistics

-# Design of Editing Group ID
+# Design of Updating Current Data After Editing Group ID
 When we are editing the group ID, we must have chosen a variable.
 So we have filtered main data DataFrame
 and version DataFrame.